 One of the important aspects of conducting a project is making decisions based upon the financial status of the project.
 Therefore, the Project Director is responsible for keeping track of the financial status of his/her project.
 Regardless of whether the Project Director keeps the books for the project or he/she supervises a member of the project staff's keeping of the project books, the Project Director is the person responsible for having and maintaining the necessary timely and accurate information of the financial status of the project.

-OUR will provide assistance and advice in project bookkeeping.
-University Research operates a grant management system to track the progress of all project expenditures and to monitor each project’s financial status through the term of the project.
+The Office of Sponsored Projects will provide assistance and advice in project bookkeeping.
+Sponsored Projects operates a grant management system to track the progress of all project expenditures and to monitor each project’s financial status through the term of the project.